The Boys (Girls' Generation album): Singles

 "The Boys" was released worldwide via iTunes on October 19, 2011.
 In an interview with MTV K, members Jessica and Tiffany mentioned that the recording of both English and Korean versions took a week to finish.
 The song marked the first time a Girls' Generation member had written a single for the group, with Tiffany writing the English rap and final chorus of the song.
 In the US, the single failed to enter the US Billboard Hot 100 but entered the Top 100 on the iTunes 200 Top Songs, and later reached the Top 30 for a moment on its first day of release.
 It dropped off the chart three days later; despite this, the song managed to sell over 21,000 copies.
-However, the Korean Version debuted at number 1 on the Billboard's Korea K-Pop Hot 100.
+However, the Korean Version debuted at number 1 on the Billboard's K-pop Hot 100.
 The Korean version of "Mr. Taxi" was the album's second single to promote an alternate version of the album.

 Accolades

 Commercial performance

 The Boys was commercially successful in Asian regions.
 It debuted at number 1 on South Korea's Gaon Weekly Albums chart and sold over 460,000 copies in South Korea alone, which made it the best selling girl group album of the 2010s decade in the country.
 The album also peaked at number 2 on the Oricon Weekly Albums Chart, the standard album chart of Japan, with sales records of more than 100,000 copies in the country.
 In addition, the album sold 26,000 copies in Taiwan.
 The album charted both in Spain and France at position number 64 and number 130 respectively for one week.
 A total of ten songs charted within the top ten on the Gaon Chart, including "Telepathy", "Top Secret", "Vitamin", "How Great Is Your Love", and "Mr. Taxi".
 The US edition of The Boys has not replicated the same commercial performance as it did in its native country; the album failed to enter the Billboard 200, but debuted at number 2 on the Billboard World Albums and re-entered the Heatseekers Album Chart at number 17.